assault at Salford precinct

-A man in his 30s has been arrested on suspicion of possession of a firearm in Salford, following a report of ‘credible intelligence’.
+A man in his 30s has been arrested on suspicion of possession of a firearm in Salford.

-Greater Manchester Police (GMP) officers executed a “proactive firearms strike” at the address at Thorpe Street in Salford on Saturday afternoon.
+Greater Manchester Police (GMP) officers executed a “proactive firearms strike” at the address at Thorpe Street, Walkden, on Saturday afternoon.

-The male was arrested on suspicion of possession of a firearm and ammunition.
-He remains in police custody for questioning.
+A man was arrested on suspicion of possession of a firearm and ammunition.

 “At this stage, the investigation remains in its early phases with a scene still in place.”

-They added that the incident has no link to the terror attack which occurred on Thursday 2 October 2025, outside a synagogue on Middleton Road in Crumpsall.
+They added that the incident has no link to the terror attack on Thursday October 2, outside a synagogue on Middleton Road in Crumpsall.

 GMP have reassured the community that they are dedicated to tackling gun crime and removing dangerous weapons from the streets.